ekun/Master/Feedback.md

 [] Recommendations: What have we done with the recommendations results?

 ### Focus group
-[] Write more about the focus group evaluation
+[s] Write more about the focus group evaluation

 [x] Add explicit quotes from the workshop

 ## Conclusion
 ### Future work
-[] Stay at a higher level
+[s] Stay at a higher level